pratikshayaligar/library-management-system/README.md

 # library-management-system
-this library management system is created using django
+this library management system is created using django and html,css